Trauma Rotation – UCSD Hillcrest PGY 2, PGY 4, and PGY 5

-- Infectious: Residents should be able to evaluate, diagnose, and formulate treatment plans for a variety of infectious process including septic joints, osteomyelitis, and soft tissue infections such as cellulitis, necrotizing fasciitis, gas gangrene, and abscess.
-TB and fungal infections are also treated.
+While of the trauma rotation, the orthopedic service is responsible for extremity infection the first 10 days of every month.
+Residents should be able to evaluate, diagnose, and formulate treatment plans for a variety of infectious process including septic joints, osteomyelitis, and soft tissue infections such as cellulitis, necrotizing fasciitis, gas gangrene, and abscess.

 - Compressive Neuropathies: Such as Carpal Tunnel Syndrome, Pronator Syndrome, Radial Tunnel Syndrome, and Thoracic Outlet Syndrome.